 How many tin cans do you empty each month?
 And how many do you throw away?
 If you haven’t been upcycling them, you’re missing out!
-The cans from canned foods are the perfect size as a basis of so many lovely DIY projects and crafts.
+The cans from canned foods are the perfect size as a basis for so many lovely DIY simple tin can crafts and projects.
 They are easy to find.
 Free!
 And can be easily transformed into something useful and gorgeous.

 1. Bang those drums using these salvaged tin can crafts

-These toy drums are beautiful and could be a lovely gift for a child or it could be a great activity to do with your kiddo.
-Imagine a whole set of these.
+These toy drums tutorial are beautiful and could be a lovely gift for a child or it could be a great activity to do with your kiddo.
+Imagine a whole set of these recyclables.
 Your kids will have hours of fun.
 You’d never guess that they came from tin cans!

 - different-sized tin cans

 - wooden dowel and small ball